emilycthompson/Ada-Application/README.md

-# Resume
+# EMILY C THOMPSON
-Resume &amp; CV for Emily Thompson
-I am a graphic designer, art director, and aspiring developer living and working in Bellingham, WA.
+I am a **graphic designer**, art director, and aspiring developer living and working in Bellingham, WA.